FAQ: The 12 most frequently asked questions about the juice cleanse

 Was ist Saftkur?

-How does a juice cleanse actually work and what should I pay attention to?
-Which juices are suitable and what side effects can occur?
-We have looked at the twelve most important questions about the topic of juice cleanse - and will answer your questions in this article.
+How does a juice cleanse actually work, and what should I look out for?
+Which juices are suitable, and what side effects can occur?
+We've addressed the twelve most important questions about juice cleanses – and we'll answer them in this article.

 1. What is a juice cleanse and what is it good for?

-A juice cleanse is a modified form of therapeutic fasting: solid food is completely avoided for a few days.
-Instead, you consume around 800 calories a day in the form of fruit and vegetable juices.
-The reduced energy supply leads to the activation of so-called autophagy , the self-cleaning of the cells.
-This causes the body's own regeneration processes to kick in and eliminate toxins.
+A juice cleanse is a modified form of therapeutic fasting: For a few days, you completely abstain from solid food.
+Instead, you consume approximately 800 calories a day in the form of fruit and vegetable juices.
+The reduced energy intake activates autophagy , the self-cleansing process of cells.
+This triggers the body's own regeneration processes, which eliminate toxins.

-A juice cleanse can be seen as a kind of reset for the body.
-This fresh start can help you end annoying eating habits, reduce stress or start a new phase of your life fresh.
+A juice cleanse can therefore be thought of as a kind of reset for the body.
+This new start can help you break annoying eating habits, reduce stress, or start a new phase of your life fresh.

 2. How does a juice cleanse work?

 So much for the theory.
 But how exactly does a juice cleanse work?
-The treatment begins with a few days of relief during which you physically and mentally prepare for fasting.
-Heavy food should be avoided, alcohol and coffee consumption should be stopped and the metabolism should be stimulated.
-This helps curb hunger and appetite in advance and makes it easier to stick to the juice diet.
+The cleanse begins with a few days of detox , during which you prepare yourself physically and mentally for the fast.
+You should avoid heavy foods, stop drinking alcohol and coffee, and boost your metabolism.
+This helps curb hunger and appetite in advance, making it easier to stick to the juice cleanse.

-During the fasting phase you consume two liters of juice every day: With a juice treatment from I·DO you pamper your body with a mixture of fruit and vegetable juices in raw food quality.
+During the fasting phase , you consume two liters of juice daily: With a juice cleanse from I DO, you pamper your body with a blend of raw fruit and vegetable juices.
 It contains numerous vitamin boosters that also taste delicious.
 We recommend enjoying a juice every two hours.
 Drink plenty of water and unsweetened tea in between.

-After the juice cleanse, the body has to get used to solid food again.
-Therefore, the first few days should not include heavy, fatty recipes.
-Light foods such as salads and soups are better.
+After the juice cleanse, your body needs to get used to solid food again.
+Therefore, the first few days should avoid heavy, fatty meals.
+Lighter foods like salads and soups are better.

 3. Which juices are suitable for a juice cleanse?

-Basically, there are two options for the juice cleanse at home: you can do the juice cleanse yourself and squeeze the drinks you need fresh every day using a juicer.
-Or you can opt for a ready-made treatment that already contains all the juices for the desired treatment duration.
-The latter option may involve slightly higher costs, but is significantly less effort.
-After all, the juices come to your home fully pressed and perfectly balanced.
-I·DO juice cleanse boxes contain a delicious mix of fruit and vegetables - all cold-pressed and in high-quality organic quality.
+There are essentially two options for a juice cleanse at home: You can make the juice cleanse yourself and use a juicer to freshly squeeze the necessary drinks every day.
+Or you can opt for a ready-made cleanse that already contains all the juices you need for your desired duration.
+While the latter option may be slightly more expensive, it's significantly less effort.
+The juices arrive pre-pressed and perfectly balanced at your home.
+I DO juice cleanse boxes, for example, contain a delicious blend of fruits and vegetables – all cold-pressed and of high-quality organic quality.

-Basically, a juice cleanse should always consist of pure juices without additives and contain as balanced a mixture of fruits and vegetables as possible.
+In principle, a juice cleanse should always consist of pure juices without additives and contain as balanced a mix of fruits and vegetables as possible.
 This ensures that the body receives important nutrients despite the fasting phase.
-By the way, a juice cleanse with smoothies is not advisable, as the digestive tract has to do more work due to the plant fibers it contains - the longed-for break for the intestines is therefore less.
+A juice cleanse with smoothies is not advisable, as the plant fibers put more work into the digestive tract, thus reducing the desired rest for the intestines.

-4. What can you eat on a juice cleanse?
+4. What can you eat during a juice cleanse?

-While light meals are allowed on the preparation and follow-up days, solid food is completely avoided during the juice cleanse.
+While light meals are permitted on the preparation and follow-up days, solid food is completely avoided during the juice cleanse.
 Coffee and sugary drinks are also taboo.
-In addition to the juices, sufficient water intake is particularly important.
-For a bit of flavor and a special kick of freshness, we recommend homemade vitamin water , for example with cucumber and mint or ginger and lemon.
-To warm yourself up a bit, unsweetened tea or a cup of vegetable broth are suitable.
+In addition to juices, adequate water intake is therefore particularly important.
+For a bit of flavor and a special refreshing kick, we recommend homemade vitamin water , for example, with cucumber and mint or ginger and lemon.
+To warm up a bit, unsweetened tea or a cup of vegetable broth are ideal.

-Tip: If you really don't feel hungry anymore or your circulation is weak, a teaspoon of honey can work wonders.
+Tip: If you're really not feeling hungry anymore or your circulation is weak, a teaspoon of honey can work wonders.

 5. How long does a juice cleanse make sense?

-We believe that a proper juice cleanse should last at least five days so that the positive effects of fasting can manifest themselves.
-Beginners can also easily start with a shorter fasting period .
-The 3-day treatment and the 5-day treatment are particularly popular.
+We believe that a proper juice cleanse should last at least five days to allow the positive effects of fasting to manifest.
+Beginners can easily start with a shorter fast .
+The 3-day and 5-day cleanses are particularly popular.
 Experienced fasters are happy to abstain for up to two weeks.
-At I·DO you have the opportunity to set up a juice treatment according to your individual needs and goals: break away from everyday life for 3, 5 or 6 days.
+At I DO, you have the option of tailoring a juice cleanse to your individual needs and goals: break away from everyday life for 3, 5, or 6 days.

 6. How often can you do juice cleanses?

 How often a juice cleanse can be done is a very individual decision.
 A common recommendation is once or twice a year , although more frequent juice fasting is also possible.
-In any case, there should be a break of around three months between individual treatments so that the body can regenerate and strengthen itself.
-If you are unsure, it is best to discuss the length and number of courses with a doctor.
+In any case, there should be a break of about three months between each cleanse to allow the body to regenerate and strengthen.
+If you are unsure, it is best to discuss the length and frequency of cleanses with a doctor.

 7. Who is a juice cleanse suitable for?

-A juice cleanse is suitable for all adults who want to give their body and mind a break or want to change their diet.
-Anyone suffering from an illness such as metabolic diseases or chronic complaints should speak to a doctor before starting the fasting regimen.
-Pregnant and breastfeeding mothers should avoid fasting.
+A juice cleanse is suitable for all adults who want to give their body and mind a break or change their diet.
+Anyone suffering from a medical condition such as metabolic disorders or chronic health conditions should consult a doctor before fasting.
+Pregnant women and breastfeeding mothers should avoid fasting.

-Soothing organic juice cleanses with raw vegetable juices
+Soothing organic juice cures with raw food juices

 8. When should you do a juice cleanse – and when not?

-Basically, you can start a juice cleanse at any time and anywhere, as long as your body has sufficiently prepared for it.
-Many people start the Juice Cleanse to break bad eating habits or to improve overall well-being.
-For example at the turn of the year or as a break during your vacation.
+Essentially, you can start a juice cleanse anytime and anywhere, as long as your body is sufficiently prepared for it.
+Many people start a juice cleanse to break bad eating habits or improve their overall well-being, perhaps at the turn of the year or as a break during vacation.

-Since the body only receives a small amount of energy during the juice cleanse, you should choose a time when you can take enough time for yourself.
-Constantly running from one meeting to the next is counterproductive during a juice cleanse.
-It is also better to postpone the treatment if you have physical complaints or an illness.
+Since the body is supplied with very little energy during a juice cleanse, it's best to choose a time when you can take enough time for yourself.
+Constantly running from one meeting to the next during a juice cleanse is counterproductive.
+It's also best to postpone the cleanse if you have physical complaints or are ill.

 9. Can you lose weight with a juice cleanse?

-Juice fasting is not a diet in the sense of aiming for weight loss .
-Rather, it's about cleansing the body, boosting metabolism and increasing general well-being.
-Nevertheless, many fasting people lose weight during the food-free phase.
-This is mostly stored water, which is reduced by the detoxifying effect of the juice treatment.
-A juice cleanse should therefore be used less as a way to lose weight and more as a conscious introduction to a new, healthier diet.
+Juice fasting is not a diet in the sense of weight loss .
+Rather, it's about cleansing the body, boosting metabolism, and improving overall well-being.
+Nevertheless, many people who fast lose weight during the fasting phase.
+This is largely due to retained water, which is reduced by the detoxifying effect of the juice cleanse.
+Therefore, a juice cleanse should be used less for weight loss than as a conscious transition to a new, healthier diet.

 10. Can I exercise while on a juice cleanse?

 Absolutely!
-Exercise is particularly good during the treatment as it stimulates the metabolism and releases happiness hormones.
-But you shouldn't overdo it.
-Yoga, Pilates and long walks are particularly suitable.
-It's better to save strenuous HIIT workouts for later.
+Exercise is actually particularly beneficial during the treatment, as it stimulates your metabolism and releases endorphins.
+But don't overdo it.
+Yoga, Pilates, and long walks are particularly good.
+Strenuous HIIT workouts are best left for afterward.

 11. What side effects can there be?

-The energy deficit can lead to slight side effects during longer juice cleanses.
-For example, the feeling of cold can be increased because the body has less energy available and there are no warming meals.
-Headaches, dizziness and malaise can, but do not necessarily, occur.
-Sometimes the change in diet is also reflected in a worsening of the skin's appearance.
-However, all of these side effects should not last longer than the actual treatment and should subside after a few days.
-If necessary, it is better to consult a doctor.
+Due to the energy deficit, longer juice cleanses can cause mild side effects .
+For example, the sensation of cold may be increased because the body has less energy available and warming meals are lacking.
+Headaches, dizziness, and malaise may also occur, but do not necessarily occur.
+Sometimes, the change in diet is also reflected in a worsening of the skin.
+However, all of these side effects should not last longer than the actual cleanse and should subside after a few days.
+If necessary, consult a doctor.

-12. And what does science say about juice cleanses?
+12. And what does science say about juice diets?

-Similar to therapeutic fasting and intermittent fasting , the juice cleanse is also controversial from a scientific perspective.
-Frequently promised effects have not yet been proven, mainly because clinical human studies on this topic are lacking.
-In addition, the German Society for Nutrition affirms that the body is capable of cleaning itself even without assistance.
-Nevertheless, a cure can be an introduction to changing eating habits.
+Similar to therapeutic fasting and intermittent fasting, juice diets are also scientifically controversial.
+Frequently claimed effects have not yet been proven, primarily due to a lack of clinical human studies on this topic.
+Furthermore, the German Nutrition Society (DGE) affirms that the body is capable of cleansing itself without assistance.
+Nevertheless, a diet can represent a starting point for changing eating habits.

-Drinking freshly squeezed organic juices is definitely not unhealthy.
-We find that a multi-day juice cleanse is a welcome change and challenge that makes us rethink our eating habits and increases awareness of our bodies.
-In the end, of course, what counts is your mindset and your own juice cleanse experience .
+Drinking freshly squeezed organic juices is certainly not unhealthy.
+We find that a multi-day juice cleanse is a welcome change and a challenge that makes us rethink our eating habits and increase our awareness of our bodies.
+Ultimately, of course, mindset and your own juice cleanse experience also count.

 Text: Janina Widhammer-Zintl